-I worry about environment, I want to follow all the rules of an ecological lifestyle to save the nature.
+I worry about the environment, I want to follow all the rules of an ecological lifestyle to save nature.

-I worry about environment and lead an ecological lifestyle, and I still want to take care of my body and stay pretty.
+I worry about the environment and lead an ecological lifestyle, and I still want to take care of my body and stay pretty.

 Body cream job story:

-My skin is dry and I can’t be buying simply any random cosmetics because I’m proactive towards environment.
+My skin is dry and I can’t be buying simply any random cosmetics because I’m proactive towards the environment.
 I want to find an eco-friendly body care product, it must be affordable and easy to use so I can feel comfortable and caring about the environment.